Organic Minimalism in the Bathroom: Mid-Century Order, Softer Materials

 Stone: pick the finish you can live with

 Honed finishes read calm because they diffuse light and hide small smudges better.
 Polished finishes read crisp, but they can amplify spotting and etching depending on the stone and your cleaning habits.
 If you love marble or limestone, accept the living-surface reality and maintain it accordingly.
-The Natural Stone Institute offers practical care guidance by stone type here: Natural stone care and cleaning.
+That choice is not a mistake, but it should be a conscious one.

 Tile: fewer interruptions, more architecture